JasperHG90/MOOCs/README.md

 ## Using these scripts

 The scripts in this repository are 'semi-cleaned'. i.e. I've written them primarily for my own convenience, but they should be adaptable to your own data.
 Any feedback is hugely appreciated.
-After all, sharing is caring :-).
+These scripts focus mainly on data pre-processing, quering and infrastructure.
+They do not (yet) cover modeling.

 It is entirely possible (and, well, likely) that my approaches are not the 'most effective'.
 I focus on getting the job done.
 These scripts are meant as a 'getting started'-guide for those who have not yet set up a data infrastructure to work with the MOOC data.